Git-Agni/backed-web/README.md

      - **Intro Section**: Describes the personalized features and benefits of the app.
      - **Main Section**: Includes app mockup previews displayed in an interactive carousel.
      - **Testimonials Section**: Highlights real user stories with images and optional videos.
+     - **FAQ Section**: Provides answers to commonly asked questions about BackEd's features and usage.

 ### 2. **CSS - `styles.css`**
    - Handles the visual design and responsiveness.